amzdev0401/shim-review/README.md

 ### URL for a repo that contains the exact code which was built to get this binary:
 -------------------------------------------------------------------------------
 https://github.com/rhboot/shim.git, tag 15.6
+Original source code with only Amzetta Technologies certificate is embedded.

 -------------------------------------------------------------------------------
 ### What patches are being applied and why: